 The OBGMA is mandated by its enabling act (Senate Bill No. 534) to monitor groundwater extractions from all active wells within the OVGB.
 The OBGMA requires well operators to accurately measure and report extractions as precisely as possible, regardless of volume extracted, using flow meters and a standardized Groundwater Extraction Form in January, April, July, and October of each year.
 The number of active wells varies from year to year due to construction and destruction of wells, well owners not pumping due to changes in agricultural use, or well owners obtaining water from other sources.
-Currently, there are approximately 184 active wells in the OVGB.
+Currently, there are approximately 180 active wells in the OVGB.

 Groundwater extraction categories can be broken into four primary sectors: 1) agricultural use; 2) domestic use; 3) municipal/industrial use; and 4) Ojai Water System (Casitas Municipal Water District).
-In water year 2022, the total volume of groundwater extracted from the OVGB was approximately 3,527 AF, of which approximately 1,927 AF (55%) was for agriculture, 308 AF (9%) was for domestic, 69 AF (2%) was for municipal/industrial, and 1,223 AF (35%) was for Ojai Water System (Table 6).
-The 2022 water year total extraction of approximately 3,500 AF is approximately 600 to 1,500 AF lower than the estimated basin sustainable yield (OBGMA 2022), and approximately 1,000 AF less than reported total groundwater extraction in water years 2020 and 2021.
+In water year 2023, the total volume of groundwater extracted from the OVGB was approximately 3,351 AF, of which approximately 1,664 AF (50%) was for agriculture, 292 AF (9%) was for domestic, and 1,395 AF (41%) was for municipal/industrial (Table 6).
+Of the total municipal/industrial extractions, approximately 1,360 AF was for Ojai Water System (Table 6).
+The 2023 water year total extraction of approximately 3,351 AF is approximately 750 AF lower than the estimated basin sustainable yield of 4,100 AF (OBGMA 2022), and 600 AF less than reported total groundwater extraction in the previous water year.
 Figure 11 illustrates the general location and volume of groundwater extractions.
-The decrease in groundwater extraction from water years 2020 and 2021 to water year 2022 is due in part to the fact that water year 2022 was an average water year.
-However, groundwater extraction reporting for water year 2022 is preliminary and the OBGMA anticipates additional reporting.
-The OBGMA is currently working to update and improve the groundwater extraction metering program and will revise the groundwater extraction volumes reported herein as additional data are received.
+The decrease in groundwater extraction from water year 2022 to water year 2023 is due in part to the fact that water year 2023 was a wet water year.
+Groundwater extraction reporting for water year 2023 is preliminary and there may be additional reporting for mumpers after this report is due.
+Additionally, it should be noted that the groundwater extractions reported in Table 6 include approximately 15 wells that are located within the OBGMA boundary but outside of the OVGB boundary.
+These wells are however estimated to only account for 1% or less of total extractions and so have historically been included in basin groundwater extraction summaries.
+The OBGMA is currently working to update and improve the groundwater extraction metering program and will revise the groundwater extraction volumes reported herein as appropriate.

 Groundwater Extraction (AF)

-Groundwater User Type Water Year 2020 Water Year 2021 21 Water Year 2022 ^a
+Groundwater User Type Water Year 2020 Water Year 2021 Water Year 2022 Water Year 2023

-Agriculture 2,661 2,784 1,927
+Agriculture 2,661 2,784 2,282 1,664

-Domestic 399 251 308
+Domestic 399 251 324 292

-Municipal/Industrial 57 80 69
+Municipal/Industrial 57 80 85 35

-Ojai Water System 1,340 1,246 1,223
+Ojai Water System 1,340 1,246 1,283 1,360

-Total 4,456 4,361 3,527
+Total 4,456 4,361 3,974 3,351